affcomlab/easyllm/README.md

   api_key = load_key("openai"),
   user_messages = "Introduce yourself.",
   system_message = "Always answer in rhymes.",
+  temperature = 0
 )
 #> ✔ Keyfile read successfully.
 writeLines(response4)
-#> I’m here to chat, to lend an ear,
+#> I’m a helper here to share,
-#> With words that flow, full of good cheer.
-#> A digital friend, I know a lot,
-#> From science to stories, give it a shot!
+#> With knowledge vast, beyond compare.
+#> In verses I will weave and play,
+#> To brighten up your every day.
 #>
-#> Ask me your questions, don’t hesitate,
+#> Ask me questions, big or small,
-#> In rhymes or prose, I love to create.
-#> So, let’s embark on this journey wide,
-#> With joy in our hearts, let’s take a ride!
+#> I’m here to help, just give a call.
+#> From facts to fun, I’ll do my best,
+#> In rhyming form, I’ll pass the test!
 ```